FDio/archived-jvpp/docs/jvpp.rst

   make

-You can also install the library using (you need to use sudo or have root privileges to install libraries):
+You can also install the library (Optional) using (you need to use sudo or have root privileges to install libraries):

 .. code-block:: console